splitio/php-client/Detailed-README.md

 ## Impression Listener
 Split SDKs send impression data back to Split servers periodically and as a result of evaluating splits.
-In order to addittionally send this information to a location of your choice, you could define and attach an Impression Listener.
+In order to additionally send this information to a location of your choice, you could define and attach an Impression Listener.
 For that purpose, SDK's options have a parameter called `impressionListener` where an implementation of `ImpressionListener` could be added.
 This implementation **must** define the `logImpression` method and it will receive data in the following schema:

 | Name | Type | Description |
 | --- | --- | --- |